gongahkia/yuho/README.md

 ## Roadmap

 The below products are in development.

-For more details on what's being worked on, refer to [`KANBAN.md`](./doc/KANBAN.md).
+For more details on what's being worked on currently, refer to [`KANBAN.md`](./doc/KANBAN.md).

+For more details on what's being implemented in the future, refer to [`ROADMAP.md`](./doc/ROADMAP.md).

 1. blah blah blah